 But, is there any truth to the perception we have that smoking marijuana makes you less smart and actively causes brain damage to those who smoke it?

-All About Marijuana In The Brain: The Good And The Bad
+All About Marijuana And Brain Health: The Good And The Bad

 Let’s start by covering the basics.
 Most of us know by now that marijuana is a plant that occurs naturally.
 It is actually a plant known as cannabis.
 As is the case with most plants, cannabis can come in a couple of different types.
 The two main types of cannabis are Cannabis sativa and Cannabis sativa L.